We know that the impact of COVID-19 is causing significant distress to business and business owners and causing liquidity challenges.

 It’s absolutely essential that you work out your current financial position.
 Keeping your books and records up to date is critical to make informed decisions.

-Conduct an urgent assessment of your short term cash position and consider the following matters:
+To see where you are currently sitting, you need to conduct an urgent assessment of your short term cash position and consider the following matters:

 - Cash Inflows: